Firesteel: tips and tricks

 A tinder for your firesteel: alternatives

 When using a firesteel, you need a tinder.
 The firesteel sparks ignite the tinder and start the fire.
-You can find many useful tinders for sale, such as tindersticks or tinderdust.
-But what if you don't have those on you at the time?
+You can find a useful tinder for sale: tindersticks.
+But what if you don't have it on you at the time?
 We lined up a few good alternative fuels for you:

 - The fluff from the filter of your tumble dryer

 - Firelighters for your barbecue (roughing them up with a knife makes them even more useful)

 - Birch bark powder, made by scraping a knife along the inside of a piece of birch bark.
 Birch bark is particularly useful because the inside of the bark has some sort of oil.

 - Cotton wool (dip them in petroleum jelly for a quicker ignition)

 - Dust from jute ropes

 - Dried moss